woodstockcs/labs/cash-reflection/README.md

-# Fahrenheit Reflection
+# Cash Reflection

 ## What to write

-In 150 to 300 words, describe the development process for Fahrenheit, and any aha moments or struggles you may have experienced.
+Describe the development process of Cash, and the struggles and successes you experienced.
+Describe at least one aha moment during this process.
+In your description clearly indicate whether the development described was collaborative or independent.

+Then answer this question: Why do you think the program spec suggested that you convert the user’s input entirely into cents?

 ## How to Submit

 Execute the below, logging in with your GitHub username and password when prompted.
 For security, you'll see asterisks (`*`) instead of the actual characters in your password.

 ```
-submit50 fahrenheitreflect@cs50nestm/checks
+submit50 greedyreflect@cs50nestm/checks
 ```